 When there are circumstances in which waiting an extra day simply isn’t an option, Total Access Data Recovery offers expedited service levels, including emergency service using same day couriers.
 Call us today and we’ll make all the arrangements.

 When seasons change, it brings about many different unexpected problems and situations.
-When lightning strikes and takes your data with it, we’re here to help.
+If lightning strikes and takes your data with it, we’re here to help.
 When your computers are submerged for three days under twenty feet of water in a flood, we’re the ones to call.
 Even if your server room had a fire and melted your server or had a laptop power supply catch fire and do serious damage.
-Total Access is an expert when it comes to fire, water and electrical damage.
+Given that, Total Access is an expert when it comes to fire, water and electrical damage.

 - 1. “If your hard drive is clicking it is mechanical failure and needs to be sent to a clean room for service.”
 This is not always true.
 The clicking of hard drives could be a multitude of different problems.